 And yet the impact went beyond radical shifts in practice, or the physical discomfort of treating patients wearing full PPE.
 There was also the immense psychological strain of seeing so many patients die in such a short space of time.
 Of course, doctors have experienced death, but few will have known the feeling of helplessness caused by doing your best for someone without being able to save them, experienced with COVID-19.
 When that happens over and over again, it inevitably results in trauma and we are likely to see the consequences of this for a long time to come.

 Little wonder, then, that in a survey of 250 MDU members, including consultants, GPs, trainees, and staff grade doctors, 70% of respondents said their stress and anxiety levels had increased since the beginning of the pandemic, with 22% reporting they were feeling significantly worse.
 More recently, a BMA survey of more than 7,000 doctors revealed that 41% were suffering with depression, anxiety, stress, burnout, distress or another mental health condition relating to or made worse by their work, with 29% saying this had got worse during the pandemic.
-At the same time, the BMA revealed its wellbeing and support services had seen a 40% increase in use over the last three months.

 I think the public respect the huge collective effort made to tackle the pandemic - the weekly 'clap for carers' event was a morale boost for many on the frontline - but I am not convinced they fully understood the unrelenting emotional toll on clinicians.
 And as far as complaints and claims are concerned, I'm sorry to say that some memories can be very short.
 As we revealed in June, members are already reporting hundreds of complaints since lockdown began, many related to the impact of the coronavirus response on NHS routine care.